Incorporating Subsampling into Bayesian Models for High-Dimensional Spatial Data: Introduction

-Our proposed spatial data subset model has a hyperparameter, subsample size, that can be set to a value to achieve a computational goal, rather than determining an optimal subsample size.
+Our proposed spatial data subset model has a hyperparameter, subsample size $(n)$, that can be set to a value to achieve a computational goal, rather than determining an optimal subsample size.
 There are several ways to choose an optimal subsample size.
 For example, one can choose an optimal subsample size by minimizing the mean square error of variance estimation of the blocked sample variance \citep{politis1993sample}, or by minimizing the combined expansions for the bias and the variance parts of the subsample variance estimator \citep{nordman2004optimal}.
 A limitation of both of these approaches is that they both demand an approximation to the full likelihood.
 However, in our model, we \textit{redefine} the full likelihood to be semi-parametric (or more flexible) based on the subsamples instead of approximating it.
 So, we keep the subsample size as a hyperparameter for the users to choose based on their computational goal, which makes our model flexible to demand.
 This is particularly exciting because our model scales with the subsample design, and not with the size of the entire dataset.
 Hence, one can scale our model to a dataset of any size that can be stored by choosing the subsample size small enough.

-To our knowledge, there is no such model that is scalable to any dataset that can be stored.
-Moreover, our MCMC sampling re-samples from the entire dataset at every iteration so that every observation is included when training the model.
+While $n$ can be chosen to achieve a computational goal, this is not necessarily a positive.
+Ideally, we would choose $n$ for inference, and choosing $n$ in this manner, is to make an admission that a given model is not fully scalable.
+The main goal of this article is to apply the data subset approach to standard spatial models (i.e., kriging).
+It is well known that kriging is not fully scalable, which leads to a natural restriction on $n$, since kriging is known to break down computationally when $n\ge 10,000$ (e.g., see \citealp{rulliere2018nested}), and can be extremely slow at $n = 10,000$.
+In our empirical results we often see that $n\ll N$ produces similar answers compared to kriging based on $N$.
+This is consistent with results in \cite{bradley2021approach} and results in the SoD literature (\citealp{chalupka2013framework}, \S 5).